MemVerge/memory-machine-operator/0.0.10/README.md

 ## Installing the Memory Machine Operator

-Create an image-pull secret named `memverge-github-dockerconfig` and retrieve the Operator image by following these steps:
+Create an image-pull secret named `memverge-dockerconfig` and retrieve the Operator image by following these steps:

 1. Log into Docker as follows: